josepaulosa/SQL/README.md

 > - Compute the number of accidents by age band of driver and day of the week using the PARTITION BY clause
 > - Insert multiple rows into the new table
 >
-> &rarr; **Note**: I used ALIASES several times to improve quickness, readability and meaningfulness
+> &rarr; **Note**: I used Aliases several times to improve quickness, readability and meaningfulness
 - - -
 - The RDBMS used was: **MariaDB**
 - - - -